dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

 I suspect (2) and (3) mean better content organisation and hierarchy, along with some self-imposed constraints.
 (4) probably means better typography and more focus on the tiny details.
 As for (5) – that's probably just a page of its own.

-The first one (1) is interesting though.
+The first one is interesting though.
 I said earlier that I like the current design.
-That for the first time ever it still feels authentic when _Redesign Time_ rolls around.
+For the first time ever it still feels authentic now that _Redesign Time_ has rolled up.
 And so it does.
 At least what there is of it.

 And perhaps that's the problem.
 My current site is too sparse.
 Too sanitised.
 Sure, it has some wacky angles and stuff.
 But it has no _substance_.